paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-001-collection-districts-ports-and-officers.md

 Pub.
 L. 103–182, title II, § 212, Dec.
 8, 1993, 107 Stat.
 2099, provided that: “Any amendment in this title [amending this section and sections 81c, 1304, 1311 to 1313, 1508, 1509, 1514, 1520, 1562, 1592, and 1628 of this title] to a law that is also amended under title VI [see Tables for classification] shall be made after the title VI amendment is executed.”

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
+L. 107–296 as of Nov.
+25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
+L. 114–125, and section 802(b) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

+#### Use of Fees
+Pub.
+L. 114–94, div.
+C, title XXXII, § 32201(b), Dec.
+4, 2015, 129 Stat.
+1738, provided that: “The fees collected as a result of the amendments made by this section [amending this section] shall be deposited in the Customs User Fee Account, shall be available for reimbursement of customs services and inspections costs, and shall be available only to the extent provided in appropriations Acts.”

 #### Rates for Merchandise Processing Fees
 Pub.
 L. 112–40, § 2, Oct.
 21, 2011, 125 Stat.
 402, provided that: “For the period beginning on October 1, 2011, and ending on June 30, 2014, section 13031(a)(9) of the Consolidated Omnibus Budget Reconciliation Act of 1985 ([19 U.S.C.
 58c(a)(9)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section58c/a/9&num=0&edition=prelim)) shall be applied and administered— “(1) in subparagraph (A), by substituting ‘0.3464’ for ‘0.21’; and “(2) in subparagraph (B)(i), by substituting ‘0.3464’ for ‘0.21’.”